 - a handful of mint leaves roughly chopped

 1. Chop the marrow in half and hollow out it out with a kitchen knife and spoon.

 2. In a pan fry the chopped onion for 2 minutes and then add the crushed garlic.
 Fry until slightly brown.

 3. Fetch a separate bowl.
 Drain the tomatoes in a colander (but keep the juice) and mix half of the tomatoes with the rice (make sure not to use too much rice as it will expand when you cook it).

 4. Now add the spices, mint and minced meat to the rice.
 Add salt and pepper to taste.

 4. Add in half of the fried onion and garlic to the mix.

 5. Now stuff the marrow with the meat rice mix.

-6. Place the stuffed marrows in a large pot with the chicken stock and add the rest of the tomatoes, onions and garlic mx to the stock.
+6. Place the stuffed marrows in a large pot with the chicken stock and add the leftover tomatoes, onions and garlic to the stock.

 8. Cooked on a low heat for about 1hr.